hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 - System patterns: Completed and updated with data models
 - Active context: Updated with contraction tracking completion
 - Progress tracking: Updated to reflect health tracking implementation progress
+- Internal documentation : all documentations related to the can be found in /bumbbuddy/docs/

 ## Key Insights from Health Tracking Implementation